C0wnuts/Burp_Custom_Site_Exporter/README.md

 11. Right-click the folder and utilize the "Custom Site Exporter" menu to export sitemap of desired website to desired file

 ## Authors
-This plugin was created by Jonathan Smith at Aspect Security; was supported by @kevinfealey and now by @koukouille.
+This plugin was created by Jonathan Smith at Aspect Security; was supported by @kevinfealey and now by @C0wnuts.